 Parameter Description

 length Length in characters.
 A valid length is from 1 to the maximum number of characters that can be accommodated within 32,765 bytes.

 set Character set name

-name Collation name
+Parameter Description name Collation name

-VARCHAR is a variable-length character data type, up to a maximum of 32,765 bytes.
-The stored structure is equal to the actual size of the data plus 2 bytes to record the length of the data.
+VARCHAR is the basic string type for storing texts of variable length, up to a maximum of 32,765 bytes.
+The stored structure is equal to the actual size of the data plus 2 bytes where the length of the data is recorded.

-All characters that are sent from the client application to the database are considered meaningful, including leading and trailing spaces.
+All characters that are sent from the client application to the database are considered meaningful, including the leading and trailing spaces.